IBM/maximo-labs/MkDocs/apm_8.11/docs/demo_script.md

 ## Summary
 <a name="summary"></a>

-As the Reliability Engineer, maintaining the grid, I was able to use IBM Maximo Health and Predict – Utilities to identify assets at risk, investigate those assets, and finally take an action to prevent a failure and unplanned downtown…saving thousands of dollars, and maintaining the integrity of the grid.
+As the Reliability Engineer, maintaining the grid, I was able to use IBM Maximo Health and Predict to identify assets at risk, investigate those assets, and finally take an action to prevent a failure and unplanned downtown…saving thousands of dollars, and maintaining the integrity of the grid.

 My actions will also help short, medium and long term investment decisions that drive maintenance and replacement policies.